 Hours are Monday thru Friday, 8:30 AM until 4:30 PM at the CAC Administrative Office, 114 North Fourth Street, Steubenville.
 Home visits are available for those elderly and/or disabled persons unable to travel.
 If someone is representing a client, that person needs Power of Attorney papers or a notarized statement of permission.

-Documentation that must be presented at the time of the application is proof of income for all members of the household 18 years of age or older from the day you come in 90 days back: (paystubs, SS, SSDI, or SSI checks, award letters or bank statement.
-OWF/TANF verification, alimony, child support, pensions and utility allowances).
+Documentation that must be presented at the time of the application is proof of income for all members of the household 18 years of age or older from your appointment date 90 days back: (paystubs, SS, SSDI, or SSI checks, award letters or bank statement, OWF/TANF verification, alimony, child support, pensions and utility allowances).
 Social Security Cards and proof of citizenship for all household members, utility bills, and/or vendor information (bulk fuel) are necessary.